jakewelde/jakewelde.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "Jake Welde: Geometry, Dynamics, and Design for Robotics"
+title: "Jake Welde: Geometry, Design, and Control for Robotics"
 excerpt: "About me"
 author_profile: true
 redirect_from: